madanyc/workfront-learn.en/help/administration-and-setup/configure-system-defaults/create-an-issue-status.md

 Group administrators can create and customize issue statuses for the groups they manage.
 This provides some autonomy for their group, providing them with the statuses they need to keep work moving.
 It also eliminates the need for a long list of system-wide statuses.

-Group admins can edit existing statuses if the system administrator has configured them to allow customization.
+Group administrators can edit existing statuses if the system administrator has configured them to allow customization.

 System administrators can manage statuses for groups by selecting the group name in the upper-right corner of the [!UICONTROL Statuses] window.